Skip to main content Accessibility information

 Changing Practice: contemporary controversies and dilemmas

-You will explore the range of issues, controversies & complexities which underlie contemporary youth and community work practice.
-You’ll have the opportunity to critically assess a current issue, controversy or complexity which underlies your own practice.
+You will explore the range of issues, controversies & complexities that underlie contemporary youth and community work practice.
+You’ll have the opportunity to critically assess a current issue, controversy or complexity that underlies your own practice.
 You’ll develop a critical understanding of the professional role as educator in relation to other professional interventions in the lives of young people and communities.

-You will complete 220 hours of supervised practice in an alterntive appropriate setting over a twelve week period and achieve a range of National Occupational Standards.
-You’ll develop understanding of implementing youth & community work strategy within the setting, and awareness of how to engage young people in the strategic development of youth and community work.
+Over a 12 week period, you will complete a portfolio evidencing your professional practice that will be assessed against the National Occupational Standards for youth work and the KSBs for the apprenticeship framework.
+By doing this, you’ll develop understanding of implementing youth & community work strategy within your setting, and awareness of how to engage young people in the strategic development of youth and community work.

-You will reflect on your practical and academic experiences on the programme and consider how you have developed your identity, agency and voice as a professional youth and community worker.
+In this 10-credit module, delivered over 6 weeks, you will reflect on your experiences on the programme, academic, practical, professional and personal to provide a synoptic account that can be shared with others.
+A synoptic account gives an overview of your understanding of the major themes you have studied, indicating how your understanding has developed over time.
+You will consider how you have developed your identity, agency and voice as a professional youth and community worker.
 You will explore key concepts including self-care, resilience, empathy and compassion, and undertake planning for continuous professional development.
+Within this, you will look ahead to the future and consider how you will continue developing as a youth and community worker.

 End point assessment

-You will undertake the Apprenticeships End Point Assessment, which comprises three assessment tasks: (1) observation of practice; (2) professional discussion and portfolio of evidence and (3) presentation.
+You will undertake the Apprenticeship End Point Assessment, which comprises three assessment tasks: (1) observation of practice; (2) professional discussion and portfolio of evidence and (3) presentation.

 Please note: This course is subject to validation which means that it is either a new course or that the content is currently being updated.
 You can apply for this course now while some of the details of the course are being finalised by the University.
 Please contact the course leader if you would like further information.